Most Bay Area homeowners will save more than $500 a year by switching from

 by any member of your family residing in your home, a pet, or some dangerous

-is $300,000 per incident.
+are $300,000 or $500,000 per incident.

 $1,000 to $2,000 limit.

-coverage, for instancefor an additional premium.
+can arrange higher coverage limits for an additional premium.
 This figure

 illustrates the costs of raising the limits on a few aspects of coverage.

 the company pays anything.
 You can choose from a range of possible deductible

 amounts, with lower premiums for higher deductibles.

 from termites or other animals, war, earthquakes, sewer or drain backups,